2025 FIDE Circuit: Ranking

-At the end of 2025, the best player in the Circuit will qualify for the Candidates Tournament 2026, provided that they played in at least 5 tournaments (including at least 4 in standard time controls).
-Among these tournaments, there shall be at least 2 standard tournaments with participations of more than 50 players (if they played in 6 or 7 tournaments) or at least 1 standard tournament with participations of more than 50 players (if they played in 5 tournaments).
+At the end of 2025, the best player in the Circuit qualified the Candidates Tournament 2026, provided that they played in at least 5 tournaments (including at least 4 in standard time controls) and he played at least 2 standard tournaments with participations of more than 50 players (if they played in 6 or 7 tournaments) or at least 1 standard tournament with participations of more than 50 players (if they played in 5 tournaments).

 Tournament results which can't be counted for qualification for the Candidates Tournament 2026 are marked in pink.

 "(M)" denotes the Masters section of tournaments while "(Ch)" denotes the Challengers section.